 - Learn the technology.
 Ask your school or employer if you can receive training on translation equipment.
 Take time to learn how to use it.
 Know which languages are supported by the technology and find resources for the languages that are not supported.
 If you’ve mastered a technology, showcase this skill on your resume.
 This will prove to employers that you embrace language diversity.

-- Language tools – many textbooks and websites have translation features that help students learn keywords and terms in another language.
+- Use language tools.
+Many textbooks and websites have translation features that help students learn keywords and terms in another language.
 While these tools aren’t great to become fluent conversationalists, they can teach you how to communicate key terms in urgent situations.

-- Language immersion – some schools may offer language immersion and study abroad opportunities.
+- Use language immersion.
+Some schools may offer language immersion and study abroad opportunities.
 If these options aren’t right for you, you can immerse yourself in cultures and communities that speak a foreign language.
 Watch foreign videos, listen to foreign audio.
 Ask if you can observe interpreter sessions.
 Practice your skills with people who are fluent in the language, and don’t be afraid to ask questions or seek clarification about your pronunciation.